BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Americans forever try to circumvent this.
+    Americans forever try to get around this.
     Try to create the perfect bubble.
     Then your neighbor start throwing empty beer cans over the fence, into your yard.
-    Your teenage son develops a heroin addiction.
+    Your son develops a heroin addiction.
 </p>

 <p>